brandon-lee-bo/IC-Fabrication-Note-SCUT/README.md

-## A revier note for your ic fabrication class
+## A review note for your ic fabrication class